 Finding ways to start or sustain your business in rural Canada often presents numerous obstacles.
 Businesses that rely on foot traffic and volume sales face different dilemmas in sparsely populated areas than do their counterparts in urban areas.
 Customers are literally few and far between, and conventional lenders tend to shy away from companies whose markets lack potential.
 While it may seem that agricultural and remotely situated ventures take a back seat to big-city operations, there are numerous government programs that can assist your small-town business.
-Coupled with an aggressive and savvy business plan, there are grants, loans, and valuable advisement plans that can boost your top line.
+Coupled with an aggressive and savvy business plan, there are small business grants, small business loans, and valuable advisement plans that can boost your top line.
 Explore some of the following opportunities that could propel your business to the next level.

 Available in all provinces except Quebec, AgriInvest allows agricultural producers to set aside up to 100% of their annual net sales in an account that receives a government subsidy.
 The program is designed to improve cash flows in months when revenues decline due to seasonality or unforeseen circumstances, such as natural disasters.
 Deposits made to this account at participating financial institutions receive a 1% match on funds that max out at $1.5 million, to which a $15,000 contribution limit would apply.
 Withdrawals from AgriInvest accounts can be made at any time.
 Eligible participants for the AgriInvest program include corporations, co-ops, partnerships, and landlords involved in joint ventures.
 These entities must show farming taxable income or loss in the production of agricultural commodities that exclude dairy products, poultry, and eggs.
 No separate application is required, as the process dovetails with the applicable producer tax form.